 Practice makes what?
 Perfect?
-Only a Virgo would come up with a statement that would deceive a person into thinking if they practiced whatever discipline they were trying to master hard enough, they could achieve that humanly unattainable state better known as Perfection.
+Only a Virgo could come up with a catch phrase that would deceive a person into believing if they repetitively practiced whatever discipline they were trying to master hard enough, then they would achieve that unattainable, not in any way possible state of existence better known as Perfection.

-Despite this state of flawless existence being of a purely fictitious nature, many a person born beneath the sign of the Harvest Maiden not only believes it possible, a large number of Virgos will use Perfection as a working standard in their lives.
+Despite this flawless state being of a purely fictitious nature, many a person born beneath the sign of the Harvest Maiden not only thinks it possible, a large number of Virgos will use Perfection as the working standard in their lives.

-I recently listened to a fascinating interview with Jazz legend the great saxophonist Sonny Rollins, the last person living who played with such Jazz Titans as Miles Davis, Charlie Parker, Thelonius Monk, Dizzie Gillespie, the list goes on and on, etc. Mr. Rollins helped me to better understand the rationale behind the Virgo self deceiving themselves into the possibility of achieving Perfection.
+I recently listened to a fascinating interview with Jazz great and legendary saxophonist Sonny Rollins, the last person living who played with such Titans of the Jazz World as Miles Davis, Charlie Parker, Thelonius Monk, Dizzie Gillespie, the list goes on and on, etc. Mr. Rollins helped me to better understand the rationale behind the Virgo self deceiving themselves into the possibility of achieving Perfection.

 At the height of his fame from 1959-1961 Sonny Rollins decided to take a two year sabbatical.
 Why?
 To practice.
 Every single day for two full years this already globally reputed musician went to the Williamsburg Bridge in NYC and practiced.
 When asked by the interviewer why he did this, in the Jazz great’s own words of heightened Virgoan humility: